SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/annotation.md

 _Annotations have many potential uses in TaxonWorks.
 Some examples to get you thinking._

 ### My data don't fit in TaxonWorks!
 You're checking out TaxonWorks, it seems to have most of what you need, but the [UI](/about/glossary#ui) seems to be missing fields for key data that are critical to your project.
-See [Data attributes](/guide/Manul/customization.html#predicates-data-attributes)
+See [Data attributes](customization#predicates-data-attributes).

 ### Export to a particular DarwinCore field
 TaxonWorks maps its internal model to well over 50 Darwin Core fields automatically.
 In addition, users can add Controlled Vocabulary Terms that reference DarwinCore fields to further extend the data that can be exported.
-See [The role of URIs in CVTs](guide/Manul/customization.md#the-role-of-uris-in-cvts).
+See [The role of URIs in CVTs](customization#the-role-of-uris-in-cvts).

 ### I need to make a group of records
 As part of your [SOP](/about/glossary#sop) you are constantly needing to make temporary small groups of data to review and modify.